 Who do we share your data with?

 In order to deliver and coordinate your health and care, we may sometimes share information with other organisations.
 We will only ever share information about you if other agencies involved in your care have a genuine need for it.
-Anyone who receives information from the practice is under a legal duty to keep it confidential and secure
+Anyone who receives information from the practice is under a legal duty to keep it confidential and secure.